-A Memorandum of Understanding between Ireland's Department of Education and Skills and Vietnam's Ministry of Education and Training was signed in November 2011 which provides a framework for enhanced cooperation in the third level education sector.
+A Memorandum of Understanding (MoU) between Ireland's Department of Education and Skills and Vietnam's Ministry of Education and Training was signed in November 2011 and extended in 2016.
+The MoU provides a framework for enhanced cooperation in the third level education sector.

-As part of the implementation of this MOU and to further progress embryonic education and research links between Vietnam and Ireland, the Irish Embassy in Hanoi through the Irish Aid programme, piloted the Vietnam-Ireland Bilateral Exchange (VIBE) programme in 2015 and 2016 under the IDEAS programme framework to stimulate co-operation between universities and research institutions in Vietnam and Ireland.
-A total of five projects were funded under the pilot period.
-Given the success of the pilot programme, the Embassy of Ireland initiated a new phase in 2017.
+As part of the implementation of the MOU and to further progress embryonic education and research links between Vietnam and Ireland, the Irish Embassy in Hanoi through the Irish Aid programme, has implemented the Vietnam-Ireland Bilateral Exchange (VIBE) programme since 2015 under the IDEAS programme framework to stimulate co-operation between universities and research institutions in Vietnam and Ireland.
+To date a total of 15 partnerships between 14 Vietnamese Universities and 9 Irish Universities have been supported by the Embassy.